Xeway/ERC/README.md

 If equals to the zero address, MUST set `receiver` to caller's address.

 *Transfers the un-exercised collateral to the writer's address.*
-*Deletes the option issuance from the contract if the retrieval was successful.*
+*MAY delete the option issuance from the contract if the retrieval was successful.*
 *Emits `Expired` event if the retrieval was successful.*

 #### `cancel`